 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-You may recall that this 42-year-old romance fiction writer (who also occasionally dabbles in romantic-thrillers and young adult novels) has made a household name for herself after pursuing self-publishing on Amazon.
+If you’ve been looking to read Colleen Hoover’s literary discography from start to finish, this post is for you.
+You may recall that this 42-year-old romance fiction writer (who also occasionally dabbles in romantic thrillers and young adult novels) has made a household name for herself after pursuing self-publishing on Amazon.
 Her first few books, which debuted in 2012, were self-published before they were eventually picked up by publishing companies.

-Though they’re undeniably the hottest romance novels on the market right now, tons of Hoover’s books are currently on sale — and not just on Amazon either.
-Even Target is having a whopping Colleen Hoover book sale, so if you’ve been interested in reading them in order (though the stories are unrelated and don’t go chronologically), now’s as good a time as any to fill your bookshelf with as much Colleen Hoover as possible.
-After all, who can say “no” to 40% off?!
+Though they’re undeniably the hottest romance novels on the market right now, so if you’ve been interested in reading them in order (though the stories are unrelated and don’t go chronologically), now’s as good a time as any to fill your bookshelf with as much Colleen Hoover as possible.

 Here are all the Colleen Hoover books in order and where to find them on sale at their lowest prices.

 Text AMAZON to 57299 and be the first to know about the best Amazon deals.